 The road to the pass was built in 1976.
 Before 1976, Tunnel du Galibier was the only point of passage at the top.
 The tunnel opened in 1891 and was in use 85 years, until 1976 when, because of its poor condition, it was closed and reopened in the summer of 2002.
 Between 1976 and 2002, with the oak-doored tunnel closed and suffering extensive repairs, it was built the new road over the summit, and riders had to take the D902B road.
 Until 1976, all traffic, including the Tour de France, passed through the oak-doored darkness of the summit tunnel.

 There are four possible routes to climb de Col du Galibier.
-From Valloire, the ascent is 18.1 km long with an elevation gain of 1.245 meters.
+Starting from Valloire, the ascent is 18.1 km long with an elevation gain of 1.245 meters.
 The average percentage is 6.9 %.
-From St Michel-de-Maurienne, the ascent is 34.9 km long with an elevation gain of 1.924 meters.
+Starting from St Michel-de-Maurienne, the ascent is 34.9 km long with an elevation gain of 1.924 meters.
 The average percentage is 5.5 %.
-From Col du Lautaret, the ascent is 8.52 km long and the elevation gain is 585 meters.
+Starting from Col du Lautaret, the ascent is 8.52 km long and the elevation gain is 585 meters.
 The average percentage is 6.9 %.
-And from the Refuge du Lautaret, the ascent is 6.45 km long with an elevation gain of 616 meters.
+And starting from the Refuge du Lautaret, the ascent is 6.45 km long with an elevation gain of 616 meters.
 The average percentage is 9.5 %.